-- Not applicable or not necessary (because e.g. there are no legal barriers to impact the consumption of data, information and knowledge and thus, no need to be legally resolved). - No answer

-- A national eGovernment portal process the consumed data under legally binding requirements at a national level. - A national eProcurement platform uses the ESPD which allows business to easily tender in different countries (the "legal mandate" is also semantic for the service providers) having EU rules in place for the data consumption from the economic operators
+Examples The service provides formal rules to define the specifications for the consumption of any data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR).
+Not applicable or not necessary (because e.g. there are no legal barriers to impact the consumption of data, information and knowledge and thus, no need to be legally resolved).
+No answer A national eGovernment portal process the consumed data under legally binding requirements at a national level.
+A national eProcurement platform uses the ESPD which allows business to easily tender in different countries (the "legal mandate" is also semantic for the service providers) having EU rules in place for the data consumption from the economic operators Question logic Next question C3.
+Name Digital-ready legislation for automated processing of data Category Enabler Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines to what extent there are digital-ready policies and legislations in place that mandate a digital and automated consumption of data, information and knowledge (from other parties, registries, services, etc.) by the digital public service (digital-ready legislation).

-2 L J •

-Name Digital-ready legislation for automated processing of data

-Category Enabler

-Question type

-Multiple choice (1 answer possible)

-This item examines to what extent there are digital-ready policies and legislations in place that mandate a digital and automated consumption of data, information and knowledge (from other parties, registries, services, etc.) by the digital public service (digital-ready legislation).
 Such a mandate enables and facilitates the digital public service to consume data, information and knowledge in an interoperable and future-proof way.
 This item examines a legal behavioural interoperability capability that enables and facilitates the digital public service to consume data information and knowledge.
 This item is compliant with the EIRA ABB 'Legislation on Data Information and Knowledge Exchange'.

-To what extent is the digital public service legally mandated to consume data, information, technology in a machine-readable format?

-- The service is not compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format - The service is not compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format, but there are actions in place towards enabling this functionality for a limited volume of data, information and knowledge to be delivered - The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., via IT applications interfacing with information systems) for a limited volume of data, information and knowledge delivered - The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., via IT
+Question To what extent is the service compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format?
+The service is not compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format The service is not compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format The service is not compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format, but there are actions in place towards enabling this functionality for a limited volume of data, information and knowledge to be delivered The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., of data, information and knowledge in a machine-readable format (e.g., or data).

-- applications interfacing with information systems) for most volume of data, information and knowledge delivered - The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., via IT applications interfacing with information systems) for any data, information and knowledge - Not applicable or not necessary (because e.g., there is no M2M consumption or no such legislation in place) - No answer

-- The data consumption from the eGovernment portal is held via AI-based tools and text mining algorithms following the EU Framework of ethical aspects of artificial intelligence, robotics and related technologies. - The personal data consumption from the web service of the national bank uses IT application interfacing with IT systems
+via IT applications interfacing with information systems) for a limited volume of data, information and knowledge delivered The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., via IT applications interfacing with information systems) for most volume of data, information and knowledge delivered The service is compliant with legislation that mandates the consumption of data, information and knowledge in a machine-readable format (e.g., via IT applications interfacing with information systems) for any data, information and knowledge in a machine-readable format (e.g., via IT applications interfacing with information systems) for any data, information and knowledge Not applicable or not necessary (because e.g., there is no M2M consumption or no such legislation in place) No answer Examples The data consumption from the eGovernment portal is held via AI-based tools and text mining algorithms following the EU Framework of ethical aspects of artificial intelligence, robotics and related technologies.
+The personal data consumption from the web service of the national bank uses IT application interfacing with IT systems Question logic Next question